 Tracking real-time conversation on Twitter to gain insights into marijuana use

-The result of these efforts is CannabisConvo, a dynamic website and powerful tool that provides real-time information to enable researchers and policymakers to discover new trends, build a richer picture of the online conversation, and make informed policy decisions.
+The result of these efforts is CannabisConvo, a dynamic website and powerful tool that provided real-time information to enable researchers and policymakers to discover new trends, build a richer picture of the online conversation, and make informed policy decisions.

 As of the site’s launch in January 2017, we have analyzed and categorized more than 80 million cannabis-related tweets, averaging over 3 million new tweets per month.